Case Study • NYU Langone

 A more guided experience

-UX writing guidelines
+UX copy guidelines artifacts

-UX writing guidelines
+UX copy guidelines artifacts

 Impact